Minor campaigns of 1815: French abandon the passes of the Jura

-Marshal Suchet had received orders from Napoleon to commence operations on 14 June and by rapid marches to secure the mountain passes in the Valais and in Savoy (then part of the Kingdom of Sardinia), in order to close them to the Austrians.
-On 15 June, his troops advanced at all points for the purpose of gaining the frontier from Montmeilian as far as Geneva, which he invested.
-Thence he proposed to obtain possession of the important passes of Meillerie and St. Maurice and in this way to check the advance of the Austrian columns from the Valais.
-At Meillerie, the French were met and driven back by the advanced guard of the Austrian right column on 21 June.
-By means of forced marches the whole of this column, which Baron Frimont himself accompanied, reached the Arve on 27 June.
-The left column, under Count Bubna, crossed Mount Cenis on 24 and 25 June.
+Marshal Suchet had received orders from Napoleon to commence operations on 14 June and, by rapid marches, to secure the mountain passes in the Valais and in Savoy (then part of the Kingdom of Sardinia) to close them to the Austrians.
+On 15 June, his troops advanced at all points for the purpose of gaining the frontier from Montmélian as far as Geneva, which he invested.
+Thence he proposed to obtain possession of the important passes of Meillerie and St. Maurice to check the advance of the Austrian columns from the Valais.
+At Meillerie, the French were driven back by the advanced guard of the Austrian right column on 21 June.
+By means of forced marches, the whole of this column, which Baron Frimont himself accompanied, reached the Arve on 27 June.
+The left column under Count Bubna crossed Mont Cenis on 24 and 25 June.
 On 28 June, the column was sharply opposed by the French at Conflans; however, the Austrians succeeded in gaining possession of it.

-To secure the passage of the river Arve, on 27 June the advanced guard of the right column moved to Bonneville on its left bank but the French, who had already fortified this place, maintained a stout resistance.
-In the meantime however, the Austrians gained possession of the passage at Carrouge; by which means the French were placed under the necessity of evacuating Bonneville, and abandoning the valley of the Arve.
-The Austrian column now passed Geneva, and drove the French from the heights of Grand Saconex and from St. Genix.
-On 29 June, this part of the Austrian army moved towards the Jura and, on 1 July, it made its dispositions for attacking the redoubts and entrenchments which the French had thrown up to defend the passes.
+To secure the passage of the river Arve, the advanced guard of the right column moved to Bonneville on its left bank on 27 June, but the French, who had already fortified this place, maintained a stout resistance.
+In the meantime, however, the Austrians gained possession of the passage at Carrouge, placing the French under the necessity of evacuating Bonneville and abandoning the valley of the Arve.
+The Austrian column passed Geneva and drove the French from the heights of Grand Saconex and from St. Genix.
+On 29 June, this part of the Austrian army moved towards the Jura and, on 1 July, made dispositions for attacking the redoubts and entrenchments which the French had thrown up to defend the passes.
 The most vigorous assault was made upon the Pass of Les Rousses, but the Austrians were driven back.
-Reserves were then brought up and the French, having quit their entrenchments to meet the latter, provided a good opportunity for a flank attack upon them with cavalry and artillery.
-The pass was captured by the Austrians and the French were compelled to abandon both it and the other passes of the Jura.
-The Austrian advance guard pursued the French and reached Saint-Claude in the evening, on the road leading to the left from Gex; and St. Laurent, in the original direction of the attack, beyond Les Rousses.
+Reserves were brought up, and when the French quit their entrenchments to meet them, they were exposed to a flank attack by cavalry and artillery.
+The pass was captured by the Austrians, and the French were compelled to abandon both it and the other passes of the Jura.
+The Austrian advance guard pursued the French, reaching Saint-Claude in the evening on the road leading to the left from Gex, and St. Laurent in the original direction of the attack beyond Les Rousses.